 same Cy3 dye.
-These QD-dye pairs were formed by selfassembling an increasing number of maltose binding proteins (MBP) appended with a short hexahistidine tag and labeled at a unique site (residue 95C); conjugate formation was driven by metal-affinity interactions.34 A fit to the data using eqn (7) above is also shown, confirming that the expected trend with increasing ratio is obeyed.26 This particular feature also implies that dyes with a relatively small overlap integral can still be used with a given QD donor, as additive transfer channels can compensate for the weak spectral overlap.
-It also implies that a broad dynamic FRET range can be realized for a donor-acceptor pair by varying $n.^{26}$

-The simplified treatment above, though effective for analyzing simple centro-symmetric configurations, is not necessarily correct when multiple FRET acceptors are arrayed at different distances from the QD.
+These QD-dye pairs were formed by self-assembling an increasing number of maltose binding proteins (MBP) appended with a short hexahistidine tag and labeled at a unique site (residue 95C); conjugate formation was driven by metal-affinity interactions.34 A fit to the data using eqn (7) above is also shown, confirming that the expected trend with increasing ratio is obeyed.26 This particular feature also implies that dyes with a relatively small overlap integral can still be used with a given QD donor, as additive transfer channels can compensate for the weak spectral overlap.
+It also implies that a broad dynamic FRET range can be realized for a donor-acceptor pair by varying n.26 correct when multiple FRET acceptors are arrayed at different distances from the QD.
 In this case a distribution function for the various dye distances from the QD center must be used in eqn (7) to provide an accurate description for the measured efficiencies.
 Possible distribution functions that can be applied include a Gaussian function, a square function, or even more sophisticated expressions depending on the sample configuration used.
 Use of such distribution functions may provide a better description of the data if a rather large number of acceptors are present.

-Eqn (7) provides a correct approximation for relatively modest to low (one-to-one D-A) FRET efficiencies in centro-symmetric configurations, which was the case for the data shown in Fig. 2.
-However, additional complications may arise for QD-dye systems having high rates of FRET, because of the natural heterogeneity in conjugate valence (i.e., heterogeneity in the dye-to-QD ratios).
+The simplified treatment above, though effective for analyzing simple centro-symmetric configurations, is not necessarily arise for QD-dve systems having high rates of FRET, because of the natural heterogeneity in conjugate valence (i.e., heterogeneity in the dye-to-QD ratios).
 The latter is an experimental reality that governs any nanocrystal-conjugate, due to the multivalent nature of their surfaces compared to molecular scale organic dyes.
 We have demonstrated that this heterogeneity can be described within the Poisson statistics, where for a given average nominal valence N, the subset of conjugates having valence, n, ranging from 0 to N is described by the Poisson distribution function, p(n,N).
 Taking into account this heterogeneity, the FRET efficiency E in eqn (7) can then be rewritten as:40 where N is the average acceptor-to-QD ratio used during reagent mixing and n is the exact number of acceptors conjugated to the QD.
 This one donor multi-acceptor configuration can also be beneficial for single molecule studies where higher rates of FRET are desired (further details are provided below).